urbit/urbit.org-reloaded/content/using/id/guide-to-breaches.md

 - Delete your keyfile after successfully booting.
 - Rejoin your favorite chat channels and subscriptions.

-If you are switching to a new Ethereum ownership address you will have the choice as to whether or not you want to breach.
+If you are transferring a ship to a new Ethereum ownership address you will have the choice as to whether or not you want to breach.
 This is to cover the case when you are transferring to another address you own.
 The process here is slightly different.